 Citizen Resilience & Support Portal

-Reimagining digital services through an empathetic AI-assisted experience that helps citizens handle administrative tasks with confidence and clarity.
+Reimagining Singapore’s digital services through a web-based, AI-assisted portal that guides citizens through post-death administrative tasks with calmness, clarity, and reduced cognitive load.

 Link to prototype: